marcelrienks/fluidity/docs/product.md

    - Deploy manager for coordinating multi-component deployments

 6. **Dynamic Lifecycle Management**
-   - **Server Discovery**: Agent auto-discovers server IP via Lambda endpoints
-   - **On-Demand Server Wake**: Agent triggers server startup when needed
-   - **Auto-Configuration**: Agent writes discovered IPs to config for persistence
-   - **Connection Lifecycle**: Automatic reconnection with intelligent failure detection
-   - **Resilient Recovery**: After 3 consecutive failures, agent re-triggers full IP discovery cycle
+   - **Server Startup**: On every agent start the agent calls lifecycle Wake → Query to start a dedicated server instance and obtain its IP.
+   - **Ephemeral Server**: The agent does not persist discovered server IPs to disk; servers are ephemeral and owned by the agent runtime.
+   - **Connection Lifecycle**: The agent attempts an mTLS connection to the started server and exits on unrecoverable connection failure.
+   - **Shutdown**: On clean exit or unrecoverable error the agent calls lifecycle Kill to terminate the server instance it started.
-   - **Cost Optimization**: Server auto-scale down when idle, wake on demand
+   - **Cost Optimization**: Server auto-scales down when idle; agent ensures termination of its server instance on shutdown.
-   - **Infrastructure Resilience**: Handles server restarts, IP drift, and cloud updates automatically

 ### Non-Functional